Rachel F. Gomez, Ph.D.

 - Book manuscript on healing relationships in academia

-- Gómez, R.F., Cammarota, J. (under review) Taking the teachers to school!
+- Gómez, R.F., & Cammarota, J. (2021).
+Taking the Teachers to School!
 Critical Consciousness Emerging: A Qualitative Exploration of Mexican American Youth’s Social Justice Orientation Development.
-Excellence & Equity in Education.
+The Urban Review, 1-28.

 Dr. Gómez studies the influence of race and ethnicity in urban education and youth development.
 Her work investigates the significance of critical pedagogies on the critical consciousness and sociopolitical development of adolescents, with particular focus on identity, race, ethnicity, immigration status, gender and culture on educational experiences.
 From a practical and theoretical perspective, her research draws from Critical Race Theory and Indigenous ways of knowing, sociopolitical development theory, community cultural wealth and Participatory Action Research (PAR).
 In addition, she studies Latinx resilience in relation to high ethnic identity, culture and familismo.
 As the granddaughter of Pueblo of Isleta peoples who migrated throughout present-day New Mexico and Mexico, Gómez centers her scholarship through a Chicana feminista relational lens.